 Formula E was a completely new step in motorsport.
 Do you think Formula 1 or MotoGP should make any drastic changes in the near future?

-We have already had some pretty big changes recently when we moved from 2-sroke engine to 4-stroke ones.
+We have already had some pretty big changes recently when we moved from the 2-stroke engine to the 4-stroke ones.
 Our bikes are prototypes and we constantly keep developing the technology.
 I do not see any drastic changes in the near future.
-However, we must always listen to what the industry is saying – when there is a general feel inside the industry that it is time to change, we will analyse and implement the best solution.
+However, we must always listen to what the industry is saying – when there is a general feeling inside the industry that it is time to change, we will analyse and implement the best solution.